hackclub/hackclub/workshops/personal_website/README.md

 </html>
 ```

-Save your `index.html` and refresh the Live Preview.
+Run your `index.html` and refresh the Live Preview.
 Yay!

 ### 4) Adding Images to the Body